verbb/events/docs/get-started/configuration.md

 - `checkinTemplate` - Set a template to be shown when checking into an event.
 See `events/templates/check-in.html` for an example.
 - `ticketsShippable` - Whether a ticket should be classified as shippable.
 If `false` (the default) no shipping methods will be able to be selected, if tickets are the only items in the cart.
 - `applyPendingTicketUpdates` - Whether to automatically queue ticket updates when saving an event that has pending session or ticket type changes.
 Defaults to `false`, which preserves the manual **Apply ticket updates** workflow.
+- `releaseCapacityOrderStatusHandles` - Commerce order status handles that should soft-delete purchased tickets for an order, restoring event capacity.
+Defaults to `cancelled`, `canceled`, and `refunded`.
+Set to an empty array to disable automatic cancellation.
+- `purchasedTicketTrashRetentionDays` - Number of days to retain soft-deleted purchased tickets before Craft’s garbage collection permanently deletes them.
+Defaults to `30`.
+Set to `0` to disable automatic purging.
 - `pdfAllowRemoteImages` - Whether to allow remote images in the PDF.
 - `pdfPaperSize` - Sets the paper size for the PDF.
 - `pdfPaperOrientation` - Sets the paper orientation for the PDF.